 When planning your trip, let your tour coordinator what type of animals you want to see.
 If you’re into Mountain Gorillas, you’ll want to see if they offer trips to Rwanda or Uganda.
 Kenya and Tanzania would be the best countries to see the Big 5.

-Cultural Experiences While Travelling in Africa
+Cultural Experiences While Traveling in Africa

 I love seeing the wild animals in Africa, but the cultural experiences are probably the memories I bring back home that I share with people the most.